-Investment Team Member Primary Role Title and Recent Biography Judd Peters, CFA Jointly and primarily responsible for day-to- day management of the Diversified Value Fund, Large Cap Value Fund, Small Cap Diversified Value Fund and International Small Cap Diversified Value Fund.
+Investment Team Member Primary Role Title and Recent Biography Patrick Meegan Jointly and primarily responsible for day-to- day management of the Capital Income Fund and High Yield Fund.
+He participates in the investment research review and decision- making process and represents the Funds to current and prospective shareholders.
+Portfolio Manager of Advisor (since 2001); joined Advisor's predecessor in 1998 as an equity analyst and became portfolio manager in 2001.
+James Miles Jointly and primarily responsible for day-to- day management of the Small Cap Value Fund.
+He participates in the investment research review and decision-making process and represents the Fund to current and prospective shareholders.
+Principal and Portfolio Manager of Advisor (since 2001); joined Advisor's predecessor in 1995 as portfolio manager.
+Judd Peters, CFA Jointly and primarily responsible for day-to- day management of the Diversified Value Fund, Large Cap Value Fund and Small Cap Diversified Value Fund.
 He participates in the investment research review and decision making process and represents the Funds to current and prospective shareholders.
 Portfolio Manager of Advisor (since 2003); joined Advisor's predecessor in 1999 as equity analyst and became portfolio manager in 2003.
 Scott Rosenthal Jointly and primarily responsible for day-to- day management of the Global Value Fund and International Value Fund.
-He participates in the investment research review and decision making process and represents the Funds to current and prospective shareholders.
+He participates in the investment research review and decision making process and represents the Fund to current and prospective shareholders.
 Portfolio Manager of Advisor (since 2010); joined Advisor in 2007 as equity analyst and became portfolio manager in 2010.
-Ryan Thomes, CFA Jointly and primarily responsible for day-to- day management of the Small Cap Diversified Value Fund and International Small Cap Diversified Value Fund.
-He participates in the investment research review and decision-making process and represents the Funds to current and prospective shareholders.
-Portfolio Manager of Advisor (since 2018); joined Advisor in 2008 as portfolio analyst and became portfolio manager in 2018.
+Ryan Thomes, CFA Jointly and primarily responsible for day-to- day management of the Small Cap Diversified Value Fund.
+He participates in the investment research review and decision- making process and represents the Fund to current and prospective shareholders.
+Portfolio Manager of the Advisor (since 2018); Portfolio Analyst of Advisor (2008-2017).